msabramo/kallithea/docs/setup.rst

 =====

-Setting up RhodeCode
+Setting up Kallithea
 --------------------

-First, you will need to create a RhodeCode configuration file.
+First, you will need to create a Kallithea configuration file.
 Run the following command to do this::

-    paster make-config RhodeCode production.ini
+    paster make-config Kallithea production.ini

 - This will create the file `production.ini` in the current directory.
-This configuration file contains the various settings for RhodeCode, e.g proxy port, email settings, usage of static files, cache, celery settings and logging.
+This configuration file contains the various settings for Kallithea, e.g proxy port, email settings, usage of static files, cache, celery settings and logging.

-Next, you need to create the databases used by RhodeCode.
+Next, you need to create the databases used by Kallithea.
 I recommend that you use postgresql or sqlite (default).
 If you choose a database other than the default ensure you properly adjust the db url in your production.ini configuration file to use this other database.
-RhodeCode currently supports postgresql, sqlite and mysql databases.
+Kallithea currently supports postgresql, sqlite and mysql databases.
 Create the database by running the following command::

     paster setup-db production.ini

 This will prompt you for a "root" path.
-This "root" path is the location where RhodeCode will store all of its repositories on the current machine.
+This "root" path is the location where Kallithea will store all of its repositories on the current machine.
 After entering this "root" path ``setup-db`` will also prompt you for a username and password for the initial admin account which ``setup-db`` sets up for you.